octahedroid/drupal-decoupled/README.md

 - [Decoupled project examples](examples)
 - [Npm packages](packages)

-It only takes a few steps to use Drupal paired with a Decoupl.
+It only takes a few steps to use Drupal paired with a Decoupled front-ens framework.

 ## Get Started